 If you’re suffering from tinnitus and can’t get to a doctor right away, there are many effective home remedies to treat the situation.
 Try a few of these and see if you gain any relief from your symptoms.

 Hearing aids provide some relief to the symptoms, as the hearing devices amplify normal environmental sounds, distracting the brain from the ringing.
+Hearing Hero is a great device you can order online without a doctor’s prescription.
+It’s a great device for it’s cost and very user friendly.

 Sound therapy also helps to mask the symptoms of tinnitus.
 White noise or soft background music can help the affected individual deal with the ringing.